 All in all, it's a pleasure to welcome another swinging trombone.
 The group work well together with Pagan acting as an arranger and cogent soloist and piano support.
 Williams takes some effective solos, as on "Central Park West," and Ward keeps the percussion snappy.

-Track Listing: In The Pocket, I Could Write A Book, Secret Love, Central Park West, Hard times, A Nightingale Sang in Berkeley Square, More Than A Friend, Kickin' Back, In A Sentimental Mood.
+In the Pocket, I Could Write a Book, Secret Love, Central Park West, Hard times, A Nightingale Sang in Berkeley Square, More Than a Friend, Kickin' Back, In a Sentimental Mood